 Every year, the City Council adopts a Budget and Financial Plan for the next fiscal year, which runs from July 1 – June 30 annually.
-The budget is the City’s business and financial plan for the year, reflects resource allocations consistent with City policies, goals and priorities and incorporates projects and services that reflect the highest priority areas for the Milpitas community.
+The annual budget is the single most important policy action that the City Council takes as the budget funds the City’s priorities for the upcoming year and beyond.

 CITYWIDE SATISFACTION SURVEY

-In January 2019, the City contracted with Fairbank, Maslin, Maullin, Metz & Associates (FM3) to conduct a City-wide survey on levels of satisfaction regarding city services.
+In January 2020, the City contracted with Fairbank, Maslin, Maullin, Metz & Associates (FM3) to conduct a City-wide survey on levels of satisfaction regarding city services.
 FM3 is a California-based company that has been conducting public policy-oriented opinion research since 1981 and has worked with hundreds of local government agencies in research and strategic services.
 In order to conduct a true community satisfaction survey of adult residents, FM3 conducted an “address-based” survey with a combination of phone numbers, emails and residential addresses.
-The survey launched the weekend of January 12-13, 2019 and was available in English, Mandarin, Spanish, and Vietnamese.
+The survey data was collected in January 2020 and the survey was available in English, Mandarin, Spanish, and Vietnamese.
 Both email and mailed postcards were sent to geographical clusters throughout the City directing recipients to complete an online survey and after the first wave was completed, remaining open areas were targeted to complete a telephone survey.
 Because of the strong response from the community, FM3 was able to provide statistically sound and fully representative results from the adult residents of Milpitas at a 95% confidence interval, higher than originally anticipated, clearly demonstrating that the community is eager to provide their feedback to the City Council and administration and have a very strong favorable sentiment towards Milpitas and the services offered.

 PURPOSE OF THE BUDGET

 - To set goals, objectives and service levels for the City to meet during the next year